 All you need to know about claiming criminal injury compensation in the UK, Europe and across the globe

-On this page I have listed a summary to the pages on my site which set out the compensation claims process for criminal injury victims whether claiming in the UK, Europe or elsewhere in the world.
-At the bottom of the page you will also find a link to questions clients have and the answers I have provided together with a link to an article setting out external authority sites that you might find helpful.
+On this page you will find a summary with links to our detailed articles setting out the compensation claims process for criminal injury victims whether claiming in the UK, Europe or elsewhere in the world.
+At the bottom of the page you will also find a link s to out criminal compensation FAQ, Q&A and blog together with external authority sites that you might find helpful.

 To assist your ease of use – headings are used to group pages under the part of the claims process they describe.
-At the end of each page I have provided a link to the next page I recommend.
+At the end of each page we provide a link to the next article we recommend.

-You can make use of this website’s unique help facility at any time – simply click on the link next to my photograph to ask me an online question or speak to me in person.
+You can make use of this website’s unique legal help facility at any time – allowing you to ask an online question or speak to a specialist solicitor free of charge.

-If you are already involved in a criminal injury claim – I suggest you read through each heading below, click on the link that is of most interest and you will be taken to a page that will answer all your questions and tell you what to do next.
+If you are already involved in a criminal injury claim – we suggest you read through each heading below, click on the link that is of most interest and you will be taken to an article that will answer all your questions and tell you what to do next.

 The Immediate Steps Following Your Injury

 Discover all about criminal injuries, how a criminal injury claim is different from an accident claim and when you are entitled to claim UK criminal compensation for an injury caused by an animal or a motor vehicle.

 Find out what the Criminal Injury Compensation Authority is, why you must report your criminal injury to the police as quickly as possible and the practical steps you should take to ensure you receive the maximum amount of compensation.